 – As we age, we lose collagen which leads to a loss in bone strength and elasticity

-- Supplementing with collagen can help keep our bones strong and flexible
+– There is a collagen bone health connection.
+In fact, collagen and bone health are related.
+Supplementing with collagen can help keep our bones strong and flexible

-- Supplementing with collagen also helps the rate in which our skeletons generate new bones (known as bone remodeling)
+– Supplementing with collagen may help the rate in which our skeletons generate new bones (known as bone remodeling)

 – Vitamin D helps our bodies absorb calcium into our bones.
 Vitamin D also promotes bone remodeling

 – Calcium and vitamin D can often be obtained directly from food.
 However, we rarely get sufficient collagen in our diets.
 Supplementing with collagen and strong bone health are connected

 – There are so many collagen bone health benefits.
 Supplementing with collagen, such as Further Food Collagen, is a smart way to keep our bones healthy

 1. Demontiero, Oddom, Christopher Vidal, and Gustavo Duque.
 “Aging and bone loss: new insights for the clinician.”
 Therapeutic advances in musculoskeletal disease 4.2 (2012): 61-76.